 La Réserve Paris Hotel & Spa

-At a Glance For anyone who has ever fantasized about waking up in that quintessentially Parisian apartment, La Réserve’s 40 rooms and suites are that dream come true.
-Located in the mostly residential 8th arrondissement, the hotel occupies a Haussmann...
+At a Glance For anyone who has fantasized about waking up in a quintessentially Parisian apartment, La Réserve’s 40 rooms and suites can make that dream real.
+In a peaceful location overlooking the tree-lined Élysée gardens in the mostly residential...

 - Read More

 Paris’s most romanticized Belle Époque hotel adapted to meet contemporary tastes after an extensive 2016 renovation, which introduced a sensitive redesign by Thierry Despont to the Ritz’s world-famous antique grandeur (there are 274 chandeliers and 820 appliqué murals alone).
 You...